en flag +1 214 306 68 37

 Wearable app development is usually split into 6 steps: discovery; requirements engineering and architecture design; project planning; UX and UI design; development, testing, and launch; maintenance and evolution.
 Below, ScienceSoft’s consultants describe a generalized plan for wearable software development.

-Note: In each unique project, the duration, stage order, and activities may vary to better reflect the customer’s needs.
+Note: In each unique project, the duration, stage order, and activities may vary to better reflect the client's needs.

 1.